mehrvarz/rtcchat/README.md

 Unzip both archives into the same new "rtcchat" folder.

-Create keys for WebSocket signaling over https (see below) or add option: -secure=false
+Create keys for WebSocket signaling over https (see below).
+Or run your executable with option: -secure=false

+This is how your rtcchat folder should look like:

 	rtcchat
 		webroot
 			index.html
 			rtcchat.js
 			...
+		keys
+			key.pem
+			cert.pem
 		rtcchat-darwin-amd64

-Run the executable:
+Now run the executable:

 	./rtcchat{-os-platform} [-options]